 LiveVoice Import with GStreamer

 If you are using the importing feature of LiveVoice you can use for example GStreamer to send audio and video to LiveVoice.
-There are also other tools like FFmpeg, but we recommend GStreamer for its versatility and overall flexibility.
+There are also tools like FFmpeg, but we recommend GStreamer for its versatility and overall flexibility.

 Preparation